-Osteoarthritis, also known as degenerative joint disease, is the most common form of arthritis in the United States.
-It affects more than 20 million Americans.
-Osteoarthritis has been generally thought of as a “wear and tear” condition on joints that only affects elderly individuals.
-In reality, osteoarthritis can occur in younger men and women, especially if prior joint damage occurred through trauma.
+Osteoarthritis, also known as degenerative joint disease, is the most common form of arthritis in the United States and it affects more than 40 million Americans.
+Osteoarthritis has been typically thought of as a “wear-and-tear” condition that primarily affects the joints of elderly individuals.
+However, osteoarthritis can occur in younger men and women, especially if prior joint damage occurred through trauma or overuse.

-Symptoms may start with occasional pains in weight bearing joints, the hip, knee, low back and neck.
-But can also affect joints that are overused, like the finger and base of the thumb.
-The first stage of osteoarthritis is characterized by the loss of cartilage.
-This in turn leads to decreased cushioning of the joint and eventual bone-on-bone rubbing.
+Typically, osteoarthritis affects the weight-bearing joints such as the hip, knee, lower back, and neck.
+However, osteoarthritis also commonly affects joints that are prone to overuse, such as the finger joints and the base of the thumb.
+The first stage of osteoarthritis is characterized by the loss of cartilage, which in turn leads to decreased cushioning of the joint and eventual bone-on-bone rubbing that causes pain.

 Warning signs to alert a patient of possible degenerative joint disease include: